 - Any special rules governing if and when the user is allowed to delete the directory and its contents.

-An integer specifying the version number to be associated with the README file.
-AppReadmeVersion must be greater than zero.
+The version number to be associated with the README file.

 Note: The application README file version is different from, and unrelated to, the application version (as specified via the RESTRICT_APPVERSION keyword).
 The README version applies only to the contents of the README file.
 You might want to change the text in a README file without changing the version of the application; perhaps to clarify existing information or update your contact information.

-Set the AUTHOR_README_TEXT keyword equal to a string or string array to supply README text for the author directory.
+Supplies the README text for the author directory.
 Authors with multiple IDL applications should consider providing application-independent contact information here.

 Note: APP_USER_DIR requires you to supply text for the body of the application directory README file.
 You are not required to supply text for the author directory README file, but supplying such text is strongly recommended.